 Arcanists craft potions, tinctures, and magical weapons.

-Cooks craft meals and drinks.
+Cooks craft meals and non-magical drinks.

 Furnishers craft furniture, storage, and trophies for houses.

 Using a weapon in combat against creatures results in gaining XP for that weapon’s Mastery when those creatures are defeated.
 Every weapon in the game can be mastered.
 Each Weapon Mastery has 2 Skill Trees, and each Skill Tree has a selection of active abilities, passive modifiers, and bonuses that are exclusive to that weapon.
-Leveling up in a Weapon Master grants a point that can be spent to unlock one of these abilities, passives, or bonuses.
+Leveling your Weapon Mastery grants a point that can be spent to unlock one of these abilities, passives, or bonuses.
 However, it is not possible to unlock everything between both Mastery Trees, so you’ll have to choose wisely.
 If you want to try out a different build for a weapon, you can respec its Mastery Trees in exchange for some Azoth.
 We will dive deeper into Weapon Mastery in the future.
 However you choose to fight, you’ll need to forge and discover powerful weapons to fit your combat style.
 Whether battling in wars with other players or holding back waves of The Corrupted, your combat skills will mean the difference between life and death.

 You will arrive to Aeternum battered and weak, but by venturing into this daunting and supernatural land you will find your power and forge your destiny.
 You will learn by doing, harden through combat, and become as dangerous as the forces you will face.
 How will you choose to grow in power and knowledge as you adventure in Aeternum?